 In order to enjoy a great bonfire, you will definitely need seating.
 Most Kentuckians know ahead of time to bring their own folded lawn chairs, but hay bales are an additional comfy and festive option for seating.
 If you want to sound like an experienced bonfire host, toss out some cliché sayings such as, “Smoke follows beauty,” or “If you play with fire too much, you’ll wet the bed.”

 Most importantly, you can’t have a good bonfire without good food.
-Wrangle up a few people for a party planning committee, and include menu items such as chili, hotdogs, baked beans, chips, mac’n’cheese, a few cold brews, and an overabundance of marshmallows and grahams for s’mores making.
+Wrangle up a few people for a party planning committee.
+Include menu items such as chili, hotdogs, baked beans, chips, mac’n’cheese, a few cold brews, and an overabundance of marshmallows and grahams for s’mores making.

-Usually sitting out in nature playing with fire is enough to keep a lot of people entertained, but it’s always nice if you have a couple of friends that can either play guitar, bring corn-hole boards (or hillbilly golf games), tell hours worth of ghost stories or funny stories from college, or even organize a hay-ride.
+Usually sitting out in nature playing with fire is enough to keep a lot of people entertained, but it’s always nice if you have additional entertainment.
+Recruit a friend or two that would enjoy telling ghost stories, can play guitar, bring corn-hole boards (or hillbilly golf games), or organize a hay-ride!